poxrud/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Notifications Activities](/assets/notifications-activities.png)

 ## Write a React Page for Notifications
-Created a new React Page components to display activity notifications.
+Created a new React page component to display activity notifications.
-Here is evidence of a succfull display of activity notifications.
+Here is evidence of a succefull display of activity notifications.

 ![Notifications Activities](/assets/react-notifications.png)